Myers-Briggs INTRO (Part 2b)

 – The importance of info is determine holistically, & perceptions are evaluated based on a sense of harmony, to maintain peace.
 It’s about making value judgements – whether things are good or bad.

-EXP: ‘Feels’ that stealing is right/wrong
+EXP: The person who ‘Feels’ that stealing is right/wrong

 EXP: When we – buy something because we like it / don’t say something that ‘ll upset another person / decide not to take a job because we don’t like the work environment / decide to move somewhere new to be close to someone we care about….